 Individual/couples who wish to apply to adopt a child should contact a social worker with the Adoption Services Program at the CYFS office in their region or call (709) 729-4394.

 Applicants may apply to adopt a child under the age of 24 months who is eligible for adoption in Newfoundland and Labrador.
 The provincial waiting period is approximately eight years depending on the number of infants available for adoption.

-Applicants may apply to adopt a child over the age of three who is eligible for adoption in Newfoundland and Labrador.
+Applicants may apply to adopt a child over the age of 24 months who is eligible for adoption in Newfoundland and Labrador.
 The provincial waiting period depends on the number of older children available for adoption.
 Older children available for adoption are usually in the continuous custody of a Director of Child, Youth and Family Services.

 Applicants may apply to adopt a child who is identified as available for adoption by another province or territory of Canada.
 The Department of Child, Youth and Family Services will work with adoption authorities in the child’s province of birth to facilitate the adoption.
 Applicants must meet the requirements for adoption under the Adoption Act, 2013 in Newfoundland and Labrador and any requirements of the province/territory where the child is born.

 Applicants may apply to adopt a child from a foreign country.
 Applicants must meet the requirements for adoption under the Adoption Act for Newfoundland and Labrador.
 They must also meet the requirement of the country from which they choose to adopt a child.
 Applicants typically use a private adoption agency licensed in Canada and the foreign country to help facilitate this complex process.
 Currently, there are no private agencies in Newfoundland and Labrador.
 Applicants usually avail of services of agencies located in other provinces.

 Step-parents and relatives (parent, grandparent, aunt, uncle, sibling or a first cousin of a birth parent or a child by birth or adoption) may apply to adopt a child using the Step-Parent, Relative or Person with Permanent Custody of a Child Self Help Kit.